 Card-Based Electronic Access Control Systems (EACS): A Global Strategic Business Report

-As stated by the new market research report on Card-Based Electronic Access Control Systems (EACS), the United States represents the largest regional market worldwide.
-Middle East is the fastest growing market with value sales waxing at a CAGR of about 13.2% over the analysis period.
-Smart cards represents the fastest growing product segment with value sales growing at a CAGR of about 10.7% over the analysis period.
-However, Proximity cards continues to represent the largest product segment.
+As stated by the new market research report on Card-Based Electronic Access Control Systems (EACS), the United States represents the largest market worldwide.
+The Middle East is the fastest growing market with value sales waxing at a CAGR of about 12% over the analysis period.
+Product-wise, smart cards represent the fastest growing segment with a CAGR of about 10% over the analysis period.
+Smart cards sales are projected to surpass Proximity cards by 2017.

-Major players in the global marketplace include ASSA ABLOY AB, Bosch Security Systems, Inc., Gemalto, Gunnebo Ab, Ingersoll Rand PLC, NAPCO Security Technologies, Inc., Oberthur Technologies, PAC International Ltd., SAFRAN Group, and UTC Climate, Controls and Security, among others.
+Key players covered in the report include Allegion, ASSA ABLOY AB, Bosch Security Systems Inc., Gemalto, Gunnebo Ab, HID Global Corporation, Identiv Inc., Kaba Holding AG, NAPCO Security Technologies Inc., Oberthur Technologies, PAC International Ltd., SAFRAN Group, Siemens Building Technologies, and UTC Building & Industrial Systems, among others.

 About Global Industry Analysts, Inc.